Colorado judge used the n-word and proclaimed that ‘all lives matter.' Now she’s resigning.

 The incident was one of numerous claims of racist or unprofessional behavior raised against Chase, including another occasion where she used the n-word multiple times while talking to a Black colleague, court officials said.

-On Friday, Chase agreed to resign after the Colorado Supreme Court censured her based on a report finding that she had “undermined confidence in the impartiality of the judiciary by expressing [her] views about criminal justice, police brutality, race and racial bias, specifically while wearing [her] robe in court staff work areas and from the bench.”
+On Friday, Chase agreed to resign after the Colorado Supreme Court censured her based on a report finding she had “undermined confidence in the impartiality of the judiciary by expressing [her] views about criminal justice, police brutality, race and racial bias, specifically while wearing [her] robe in court staff work areas and from the bench.”

 Chase did not dispute any of the incidents.
-Her attorney did not immediately return a message from The Washington Post late on Sunday.
+Her attorney did not immediately return a message from The Washington Post late Sunday.

-Chase is the latest judge to resign or face discipline in recent years after facing complaints of racist behavior in the courtroom.
-Last February, a Louisiana judge left her job after admitting to using the n-word multiple times in text messages to her lover.
+Chase is the latest judge to resign or face disciplinary action in recent years after complaints of racist behavior in the courtroom.
+In February 2020, a Louisiana judge left her job after admitting to using the n-word multiple times in text messages to her lover.
 Last November, a Pennsylvania judge resigned following several misconduct charges, including calling a Black juror “Aunt Jemima” and speculating that she had a drug-dealing “baby daddy.”
 In March, a Washington judge said he would take time off after video surfaced showing him ridiculing a young Black man who was fatally shot by two sheriff’s deputies.

-Former Colorado Gov. John Hickenlooper (D) appointed Chase, who had owned a private firm focusing on family law, criminal law and estate planning, to Colorado’s 18th Judicial District Court in 2014.
+Former Colorado governor John Hickenlooper (D) appointed Chase, who had owned a private firm focusing on family law, criminal law and estate planning, to Colorado’s 18th Judicial District Court in 2014.
 Chase mainly oversaw domestic relations cases.

 In recent years, though, Chase has faced a number of complaints about her behavior in the courtroom and with her colleagues.